lauraguerra1/romcom-paired-project/README.md

 # RomCom

 ### Abstract:
-This application randomly renerates classical romantic comedy book covers with titles and taglines.
-Users are also able to create their own unique book cover by entering custom descriptors.
+This application randomly generates classical romantic comedy book covers with titles and taglines.
+Users are also able to create their own unique book cover by entering custom descriptors and photos.
 Lastly, users are able to save preferred covers, view a display of all saved covers, and delete undesired covers.
 This app can be used to help writers overcome creative blocks by generating new story ideas based off of a cover image, title, and tagline.

 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)

 ### Installation Instructions:
 - Fork this repository.
 - Copy the SSH key and clone it to your local directory.
-- cd into the repository
+- In your terminal, `cd` into the repository
-- run open index.html to open the site via default browser.
+- In your terminal, run `open index.html` to open the site via default browser.

 Alternatively, one can access this project on a browser via this [github pages link.](https://lauraguerra1.github.io/romcom-paired-project/)